Mateusz0454/Fast-api/readme.md

 # FastAPI Project Docs

-This is a simple FastAPI application that demonstrates basic features of the framework
+This is a simple FastAPI application that demonstrates basic features of the framework.

+## Funtions

+- create user
+- get user
+- create task
+- get tasks

 ## Table of Contents